cmeubanks/static-comp-project/README.md

 ### Description
 Welcome to the onlyPans static comp!
-A comp recreation challenge, where I was tasked to re-create the layout of a specific comp (with some creative license liberties).
+A comp challenge, where I was tasked to re-create the layout of a specific comp (with some creative license liberties).

 ### How it Works
-Visit the github pages deployed site to view the desktop and mobile versions of this Comp
+Visit the github pages deployed site to view the desktop and mobile versions of this comp

 ### Technologies Used
 - JavaScript